About Robert H. McDonald

 Short Biography

-Robert H. McDonald is Senior Vice Provost and Director of the University of Texas Libraries and Professor of Practice in the School of Information at the University of Texas at Austin.
-SVP McDonald leads the Austin campus library system in fulfilling their mission to advance teaching, catalyze research, and democratize learning in order to develop critical thinkers and global citizens.
+Robert H. McDonald is Senior Vice Provost and Director of the University of Texas Libraries in Austin.
+A passionate advocate for libraries and their role in an informed society, he leads the Austin campus library system in fulfilling their mission to advance teaching, catalyze research, and democratize learning in order to develop critical thinkers and global citizens.

 Photos